Shivam4819/FoodDelivery/README.md

 - placeOrder- This api stores all the data when order is finally placed.

 - finalOrder- This api return the final order from order tabel.

+## Database
+ - MySql database is used to store the data.

+ - Restaurant table- used to store list of restaurant.
+Columns- [id, name, address, contact]

+ - Menu table- used to store the menu item of each restaurant.
+Columns-[id,restaurant_id, item_name, price]

+ - Order table- used to store the final order.
+Columns- [id,item_name, price]